luislopez-dev/Razor-Pages-TDD-CI-Template-for-.NET/README.md

 ## Introduction

-This project demonstrates a core foundation for building enterprise web applications with integrated DevOps tools out of the box.
+This project demonstrates a core foundation for building enterprise web applications with integrated DevOps capabilities.
 It is designed for teams or individual developers who want to begin with a well-defined structure without having to reinvent essential configurations.

 Some patterns like DTOs and isolated Use Cases were omitted due to time constraints.
 I’m archiving it as a structural reference.